theanarchitects/arch-katas/ADRs/05-Queuing-Yes.md

 ## Title

-On the use of queues
+On the Use of Queues

 ## Context